auth0/react-native-lock-android/README.md

 <!--Auth0 Lock Passwordless End-->
 ```

-> Pleaser remember to replace the values for your Auth0 client id and domain that you can get from [our dashboard](https://app.auth0.com/#/applications)

 > For more information and configuration options you should see the Lock.Android [docs](https://github.com/auth0/Lock.Android)

 ### Native integrations

 If you need Facebook or Google+ native authentication please continue reading to learn how to configure them.
-Otherwise please go directly to the [usage](#usage)
+Otherwise please go directly to [usage](#usage)

 To allow native logins using other Android apps, e.g: Google+, Facebook, etc, you need to explicitly add them by calling `addIdentityProvider` in your `LockReactPackage` instance before adding it to the `ReactInstanceManager`.